-When the designs of the sideband-separating and balanced mixers have been thoroughly tested, we will design and build a mixer which incorporates both these features: a balanced, sideband-separating mixer.
-This will incorporate the circuit elements whose design has already been proven individually.
-This will produce for the MMA a mixer which requires a minimum of LO power, provides good immunity to LO noise, and substantially reduces the contribution to system noise of atmospheric noise in the unwanted sideband.
-The schematic is shown in Figure 5.3.5.
-We expect that the mixer chip will be about 2 X 2 mm in size for 200-300 GHz.
+Now that the designs of the sideband-separating and balanced mixers have been tested, we will design and build a mixer which incorporates both these features: a balanced, sideband-separating mixer.
+This will incorporate circuit elements whose designs have already been proven.
+It will provide for the MMA a mixer which requires a minimum of LO power, has good immunity to LO noise, and substantially reduces the contribution to the system noise of atmospheric noise in the unwanted sideband.
+A schematic diagram is shown in Figure 5.3.5.
+We expect that the mixer chip will be about 2 x 2 mm in size for 200-300 GHz.